Configuring

 Note: The envsubst utility is available on Linux and can be installed by default as part of the gettext package.

-See the following example for setting up OpenSSL tool to generate a CA and certificates that are required for an Event Manager instance:
+See the following example for using the OpenSSL tool to generate a CA and certificates that are required for an Event Manager instance:

 1. If you are using a MAC, the following packages are required and can be installed by using HomeBrew: